ElegyEngine/ElegyEngine/docs/Roadmap.md

 Once everything settles, we may begin doing some more serious stuff:
 - Documentation website with guides and an API reference.
 - [BepuPhysics](https://github.com/bepu/bepuphysics2) integration for performance & stability.
-- Custom audio backend for cool & fancy effects.
+- [MiniAudio](https://github.com/mackron/miniaudio) backend with custom geometric accoustics tech, or alternatively Steam Audio/Phonon.
 - GUI project wizard to easily create Elegy projects and download relevant code templates for game modules, plugin modules etc.
 - Vehicle system in the game SDK?
 - Elegy's API will provide more abstractions over Godot, explained why in "A little problem" below.